 Frequently Asked Questions

-Identifying and assessing sustainability topics1, 2
+Identifying and assessing sustainability topicsa

 Since 2007, BASF publishes an integrated report combining economic, environmental and social performance.
 Using specific examples, we illustrate how sustainability contributes to BASF’s success and how we as a company create value for our employees, shareholders, business partners, neighbors and the public.

-If, during reassessment of our portfolio, we identify products with substantial sustainability concerns, we classify these as “Challenged.”
-Challenged products account for around 0.1% of the evaluated relevant portfolio.
-We develop and implement action plans for all products in this category.
+A significant steering tool for the product portfolio, based on the sustainability performance of our products, is the Sustainable Solution Steering method.
+This rates our products’ applications in the relevant markets and customer industries.
+If, during reassessment of our portfolio, we identify products with significant sustainability concerns, we classify these as “challenged.”
+We develop and systematically implement action plans for all products in this category.
 These include research projects and reformulations to optimize products, or even replacing the product with an alternative.
-To systematically align our portfolio with contributions to sustainability, as of 2018, we will phase out all Challenged products within five years of initial classification as such at the latest.
-We strive to offer products that make a greater contribution to sustainability in their area of application to live up to our own commitments and meet our customers’ demands.
-This is why our Sustainable Solution Steering method is used in areas such as our research and development pipeline, in business strategies as well as in merger and acquisition projects.
+To rigorously align our portfolio with contributions to sustainability, in 2018 we started phasing out all Challenged products within five years of their initial classification as “challenged” at the latest.
+A particular focus in the continued development of our product portfolio is on products that make a substantial sustainability contribution in the value chain.
+These include products that make positive contributions to areas such as health and safety, reducing emissions and the circular economy.

 Our target of generating €22 billion in Accelerator sales by 2025, which was based on our corporate strategy, was already achieved in 2021 with sales of €24.1 billion.
 In order to address the growing sustainability requirements in our markets with innovative solutions, we want to align our product portfolio even more strongly with climate protection, climate neutrality and the circular economy going forward.
 That is why we are updating our methodology and our product portfolio steering target and will introduce a revised method in 2023.